Using journalism tools to save the news industry

 “Most use it as a broadcast medium – like an RSS feed.
 A number have Twitter accounts, but say little of value.
 Perhaps 40 percent can be said to be serious Twitter journalists.”

-What has changed is many of New Zealand’s higher profile journalists have regular active Twitter conversations.
+What has changed is many of New Zealand’s higher profile journalists now have regular active social media conversations.
 Go and dig around, you’ll see many of the best-known names engaging with their audiences.
 It can be hard doing this among the snark and antagonism.

-One innovation that I’ve been working on is to integrate Twitter comments with those on my site.
-I’ve used a couple of IndieWeb tools to capture tweets responding to my posts on stories.
-I’ve done this to boost the conversational aspect of my work.
+One innovation that I previously attempted on my site was to integrate social comments.
+At the time my site was hosted on WordPress.
+Back then I used a couple of IndieWeb tools to capture tweets or other responses to my posts on stories.
+I’ve did this to boost the conversational aspect of my work.

 “Until publishers encourage reporters and editors to engage with their audiences, they are going to miss out on the potential of Twitter.